ArduPilot/MethodicConfigurator/BLOG.md

 - [EK3_DRAG_BCOEF_X](https://ardupilot.org/copter/docs/parameters.html#ek3-drag-bcoef-x) = 0.56 kg / 0.01097 m² = 51.0399
 - [EK3_DRAG_BCOEF_Y](https://ardupilot.org/copter/docs/parameters.html#ek3-drag-bcoef-y) = 0.56 kg / 0.01455 m² = 38.4798

-Download the [38_windspeed_estimation.param parameter file](diatone_taycan_mxc/params/38_windspeed_estimation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [38_windspeed_estimation.param parameter file](diatone_taycan_mxc/params/38_windspeed_estimation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Now do the flight to collect the data to [Calculate the Propeller Drag Coefficient](https://ardupilot.org/copter/docs/airspeed-estimation.html#calculate-the-propeller-drag-coefficient).
 After that, open the logs with MAVExplorer to get the needed values.